supervisely/supervisely/README.md

 curl -H "x-api-key: <your-token-here>" https://app.supervise.ly/public/api/v3/projects.list
 ```

 As you can see, URL starts with `https://app.supervise.ly`.
 It is for Community Edition.
-For Enterprise Edition you have to use your custom server address.&#x20;
+For Enterprise Edition you have to use your custom server address.

 </details>